Skip to main content

 1. Eligibility: To be eligible for unpaid leave under the FMLA, an employee must have worked for the university for at least twelve months and must have worked at least 1,250 hours within the 12 months prior to the leave.

-2. Leave Entitlement: Eligible employees are entitled to up to a total of 12 weeks unpaid leave in a 12-month period for all qualifying purposes.
-Eligible employees are eligible for up to 26 weeks of leave for the purpose of caring for a covered service member, as defined below.
+2. Leave Available: Eligible employees may take up to a total of 12 weeks unpaid leave in a 12-month period for all qualifying purposes.
+Eligible employees are eligible for up to 26 weeks of leave for the purpose of caring for a covered service member.

 Paid Family and Medical Leave